-- 1. Log into the IX10 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the IX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

-- 3. Select System > Scheduled tasks. - 4.
-For Reboot time, enter the time of the day that the device should reboot, using the format HH:MM.
+3. Select System > Scheduled tasks.

+4. For Reboot time, enter the time of the day that the device should reboot, using the format HH:MM.
 The device will reboot at this time every day.

-If a value is set for Reboot time but the device is unable to synchronize its time with an NTP server, the device will reboot after it has been up for 24 hours.
+If Reboot time is set, but the device is unable to synchronize its time with an NTP server, the device will reboot after it has been up for 24 hours.
 See System time for information about configuring NTP servers.
+If Reboot window is set, the reboot will occur during a random time within the reboot window.